IDENTIFY YOUR AREA’S LEGITIMATE MODELING AGENCIES

 This article was written by Miss Irene

-Irene Elena Rose has been a professional event, portrait and headshot photographer for over twenty-five years.
-She describes her photography style as a unique blend of classic and contemporary, and prides herself on excellent customer service.
+Irene Elena Rose has been a professional event, portrait & headshot photographer for over twenty-five years.
+She describes her style as a unique blend of classic and contemporary, and prides herself on excellent customer service.
 She lives in Portland Oregon with three cats who are occasionally willing models.
 She is a longtime vegan, but the cats love her anyway.